Dipsingh/dipsingh.github.io/_posts/2026-02-20-NSCC-Deep-Dive.md

 Alpha does not depend on `target_Qdelay`.
 This means that changing the target only affects where the algorithm settles, not how quickly it gets there.
 To understand this, remember the proportional increase formula from `§3a: inc_bytes += alpha × acked_bytes × (target − delay)`.
 Alpha sets how quickly the window grows for each microsecond of available space, while the target sets the point where growth stops.
-It is similar to adjusting a thermostat: raising the setpoint from 70°F to 75°F does not make the heater stronger—the room just settles at a different temperature at the same rate.
+It is similar to adjusting a thermostat: raising the setpoint from 70°F to 75°F does not make the heater stronger,the room just settles at a different temperature at the same rate.
 Because scale_b cancels out the target, operators can adjust the queueing target without affecting how the algorithm converges.

 ### 4c.
 Two Delays, Two Jobs